 What Are Digital Twins?
 Everything You Need to Know

 The concept of a digital twin is gaining popularity and transforming how teams approach their operations.
-From the health care industry to the supply chain, this technology is popping up all over, helping businesses refine their practices and maximize their profits.
+From the health care industry to warehouses and the supply chain, this technology is popping up all over, helping businesses refine their practices and maximize their profits.

 What Are Digital Twins?